BibliothecaDAO/bibliotheca-minutes/2023/16/Minutes.md

 - Hard to incentivise adoption within further p2d games.
 - If only used for LS it could reflect poorly if LS is not receive well.
 - Split of costs between the lords amount could cause contention.
-- Similar to a loan in which gain upfront revenue at the cost of long term revenue.
+- Similar to a loan in which we gain short-term revenue at the cost of long-term revenue.
 - Could takeaway buy pressure long term from Lords.
 - DAO could subsidise the cost of adventurers within p2d contracts.

-Consensus was reached that we should push Loot Survivors main contract (Not a fork) as the main attraction within the following months and therefore should be a key componenet to whatever is created or decided upon.
+Consensus was reached that we should push Loot Survivors main contract (Not a fork) as the main attraction within the following months and therefore should be a key component to whatever is created or decided upon.

 Possible route instead of an AI character generation is an onchain generative 8bit style character.
 Example below <img width="291" alt="Screenshot 2023-08-18 at 17 29 20" src="https://github.com/Calcutatator/bibliotheca-minutes/assets/114863662/815215a6-b932-4ffb-a03f-c148e1d83819">

 Outstanding Topics:
-- We must decide wether whatever adventurer mint is completed if it carries the utility of a "Golden Ticket" style utility or holds no utility.
+- We must decide wether whatever adventurer mint is completed and if it carries the utility of a "Golden Ticket" style utility or holds no utility.
-- Mint can either utilise a onchain generative set or be utilising the AI adventurers.
+- Mint can either utilise an onchain generative set or be utilising the AI adventurers.

 ### Discusion in regards to Tournaments within Loot Survivor
 Tournament contract can be created in parallel to Loot Survivor to allow for challenges to be made within Loot Survivir.
 This will create varied styles of gameplay and could help with player retention in the long term as the game can be fresh without ever changing the immutable Loot Survivor game.